harikrishnan-u01/notifications/README.md

-## Frontend Code Challenge

-For this challenge, you will be building a basic CRUD app.
-You will have 1 hour to work on the goals outlined below.

-### Setup

-1. Start up the backend
-    ```sh
-    cd server
-    npm install
-    npm start
-    ```
-3. Write frontend code in the `app` directory.
+## Notifications App

+This is a basic CRUD app.

 ### Goals

 1. Layout & Content - Reproduce the notification list screen [design](https://github.com/harikrishnan-u01/notifications/blob/master/design.png).
-The data for notifications should come from a request to the server.
-Exact colors and dimensions are not expected, but a reasonable approximation is.
 2. Filter functionality - A user should be able to view a list of notifications filtered by severity
-3. Add & Remove Notification - A user should be able to add or remove a notification.
+3. Add, Update & Remove Notification - A user should be able to add, update or remove a notification.
 This should be achieved with a request to the server.